ofZach/devart-template/project_posts/2014-02-01-inspiration.md

 https://www.youtube.com/watch?v=rONasb9H24Y

 <a target="_blank" href="http://en.wikipedia.org/wiki/My_Life_in_the_Bush_of_Ghosts_(album)">This album</a> from the 1980’s was one of the first to use sampling as the foreground, and I’ve constantly looked to it as a source of inspiration.
 Can you paint sonically with short pieces of sound?
 This album suggests interesting ways of working with human voice and processing it algorithmically.
-Eno says,
+Eno says about the sampling,

 > No, there was already a history of it.
 People such as Holger Czukay had made experiments using IBM Dictaphones and short-wave radios and so on.
 The difference was, I suppose, that I decided to make it the lead vocal on the album My Life in the Bush of Ghost